DLR-RM/stable-baselines3/docs/guide/export.rst

 - Making the Gym's observation work with ONNX properly
 - Quantising the TFLite model appropriately to align with Gym while still taking advantage of Coral
-- Using OnnxablePolicy described above
+- Using OnnxablePolicy described as described in the above example

 Manual export